 We offer 24 hour access to hundreds of computers across campus, software, your own email account, wireless network for your laptop or PDA, printing, scanning and CD or DVD burning.
 Our IT Support Centres are staffed by officers who understand your needs and are available to assist you from any internal or external phone as well as in person during office hours.

 UTS Student Centres are your main point of contact for anything to do with the administrative side of studying.

 Student centres provide general admin info and advice including:

 - subject exemption (credit recognition) and much more.

-If you have a disability or ongoing illness, the Special Needs service provides support, including advice and assistance during the application process, and information about assessment assistance and referrals to academic liaison officers while you're at uni.
+If you have a disability or ongoing illness, the Accessibility Service provides support, including advice and assistance during the application process, and information about assessment assistance and referrals to academic liaison officers while you're at uni.